DearCrazyLeaf/CS2-AutoUpdateReboot/README.md

 ### Download the Script

  Click Code to download the script ZIP file.
  Extract the downloaded file to a suitable location on your server.

 ### Configure the Script

  Open the `服务器自动重启.ps1` file.
  Configure the following parameters:

 - `$launchBatPath`: Specify the full path to your server launch script (.bat file).
 For example: `C:\steam\server\start.bat`.
 - `$updateScriptPath`: Specify the full path to your server update script (.bat file).
 If you don't need automatic update functionality, leave this empty.
 For example: `C:\steam\server\update.bat`.

 ### Run the Script

-Double-click the `启动监控.cmd` file to launch the script.

-The script will begin monitoring the CS2 server process.
+ Double-click the `启动监控.cmd` file to launch the script, The script will begin monitoring the CS2 server process.

 ## Script Parameter Instructions